Mário Sperry

 José Mário Sperry (born 28 September 1966) is a Brazilian heavyweight mixed martial artist.
 His specialty is Brazilian jiu-jitsu, grappling and ground fighting.
 He is also one of the founders of the Brazilian Top Team, where he trained fighters such as Antônio Rodrigo Nogueira, Antônio Rogério Nogueira, Ricardo Arona, and Paulo Filho, among others.
-In January, 2022, Sperry was announced as a member of the inaugural class of the ADCC Hall of Fame in recognition of his accomplishments in submission wrestling.

 Career

-Born into a wealthy family, he attended military college where he practised sports like waterpolo, volleyball, and soccer, Sperry started his martial arts career learning Kodokan Judo under master Georges Mehdi.
-At Brown Belt level, he expanded his training to Brazilian Jiu-Jitsu with Carlson Gracie, becoming one of his main apprentices.
-Mario earned his black belt in this art at the 1995 World BJJ Championships, where he entered to win the heavyweight Black Belt division, and it was popularly said that until that point he had not lost a single point in his earlier competition career.
+Born into a wealthy family, he attended military college where he practised sports like Waterpolo, Volleyball, and Soccer, Sperry started his martial arts career learning Kodokan Judo under master Georges Mehdi.
+At brown belt level, he expanded his training to Brazilian Jiu-Jitsu with Carlson Gracie, becoming one of his main apprentices.
+Mario earned his black belt in this art at the 1995 World BJJ Championships, where he entered to win the heavyweight black belt division, and it was popularly said that until that point he had not lost a single point in his earlier competition career.
 He gained the nickname "Zé Maquina" ("José Machine") for his relentless performance, which later changed to "Zen Machine" in his introduction to United States.

 Having had his mixed martial arts debut in 1995, Sperry debuted in United States as part of the Extreme Fighting event, where he was billed as having a 272-0 fight record.
-The first round of the tournament saw him face Ecuatorian fighter and Ultimate Fighting Championship runner-up Rudyard Moncayo, whom Sperry defeated by ground and pound, but the second one would see a different outcome against Russian kickboxing and Sambo specialist Igor Zinoviev.
+The first round of the tournament saw him face Ecuadorian fighter and Rudyard Moncayo, whom Sperry defeated by ground and pound, but the second one would see a different outcome in Igor Zinoviev vs Mario Sperry.

 Although Sperry was able to take him down and assume dominant position in several occasions, Zinoviev kept escaping to his feet every time.
 After ten minutes, Sperry tried to leap into a rear naked choke while Zinoviev was giving his back and holding the fence, but he slipped and fell in front of the Russian, receiving a kick to the face.
-Sperry took Zinoviev down anyway, but the kick had opened a deep cut, so the match was stopped to give the win to Igor.
-At the world BJJ championships in 1998, after winning the title for three consecutive years, Sperry became the first fighter in history to make a Gracie submit in a match when he defeated Royler Gracie in Brazil by koshi-jime or "clock choke".
+Sperry took Zinoviev down anyway, but the kick had opened a deep cut, so the match was due a referee stoppage, giving the win to Igor.

+ADCC

+At the first edition of the ADCC Submission Wrestling World Championships in 1998, Sperry won the -99 kg division by beating Ricardo Almeida, and the absolute division by beating Ricardo Morais.
+The following year Sperry beat Enson Inoue to become the first Superfight Champion, and successfully defended against Roberto Traven at the 2000 edition, before being beaten by Mark Kerr over a negative point, at the championship in 2001, after a 30’ fight.
+In January 2022, Sperry was announced as a member of the inaugural class of the ADCC Hall of Fame.